torvalds/linux/Documentation/admin-guide/device-mapper/verity.rst

     that are not guaranteed to contain zeroes.

 use_fec_from_device <fec_dev>
-    Use forward error correction (FEC) to recover from corruption if hash verification fails.
-Use encoding data from the specified device.
-This may be the same device where data and hash blocks reside, in which case fec_start must be outside data and hash areas.
+    Use forward error correction (FEC) parity data from the specified device to try to automatically recover from corruption and I/O errors.

-    If the encoding data covers additional metadata, it must be accessible on the hash device after the hash blocks.
+    If this option is given, then <fec_roots> and <fec_blocks> must also be given.  <hash_block_size> must also be equal to <data_block_size>.

+    <fec_dev> can be the same as <dev>, in which case <fec_start> must be
+    outside the data area.
+It can also be the same as <hash_dev>, in which case
+    <fec_start> must be outside the hash and optional additional metadata areas.

-    Note: block sizes for data and hash devices must match.
-Also, if the verity <dev> is encrypted the <fec_dev> should be too.
+    If the data <dev> is encrypted, the <fec_dev> should be too.

+    For more information, see `Forward error correction`_.

 fec_roots <num>
-    Number of generator roots.
-This equals to the number of parity bytes in the encoding data.
-For example, in RS(M, N) encoding, the number of roots is M-N.
+    The number of parity bytes in each 255-byte Reed-Solomon codeword.
+The Reed-Solomon code used will be an RS(255, k) code where k = 255 - fec_roots.

+    The supported values are 2 through 24 inclusive.
+Higher values provide stronger error correction.
+However, the minimum value of 2 already provides strong error correction due to the use of interleaving, so 2 is the recommended value for most users.  fec_roots=2 corresponds to an RS(255, 253) code, which has a space overhead of about 0.8%.

 fec_blocks <num>
-    The number of encoding data blocks on the FEC device.
-The block size for the FEC device is <data_block_size>.
+    The total number of <data_block_size> blocks that are error-checked using FEC.
+This must be at least the sum of <num_data_blocks> and the number of blocks needed by the hash tree.
+It can include additional metadata blocks, which are assumed to be accessible on <hash_dev> following the hash blocks.

+    Note that this is *not* the number of parity blocks.
+The number of parity blocks is inferred from <fec_blocks>, <fec_roots>, and <data_block_size>.

 fec_start <offset>
-    This is the offset, in <data_block_size> blocks, from the start of the FEC device to the beginning of the encoding data.
+    This is the offset, in <data_block_size> blocks, from the start of <fec_dev>
+    to the beginning of the parity data.

 check_at_most_once
     Verify data blocks only the first time they are read from the data device,